DIY Stairs Makeover – Painting an Interior Staircase

 STEP 5: Paint

 Now for the actual painting part!
-Use the same bucket and brush as above and paint the stairs working from the top to the bottom.
-My stairs took three coats of paint and drying time in between.
+Use the same bucket and brush as above and paint the stairs.
+Working top to bottom.
+My stairs took three coats of paint with drying time in between.
 Set a fan out or open windows to help the drying process.
-The paint we used was Sherwin Williams Porch and Floor Enamel in Extra White (Satin).
+The paint we used was Sherwin-Williams Porch and Floor Enamel in Extra White (Satin).

 STEP 6: Add a rug runner or carpet treads (optional)